aalbahar80/aqaratech/README.md

 # temporal
 yarn run eslint -c ./temporal/.eslintrc.cjs --ignore-path ./temporal/.eslintignore --ext .ts ./temporal

+#21 March
+yarn run eslint .
+# Notes: add temporal/lib to .eslintignore in root.
+For some reason not picked up if placed in .eslintignore in /temporal
+# Unanswered q's:
+## Removing ignorePatterns: ['*.cjs'] from temporal/.eslintrc.cjs causes an error in vscode, but not when running eslint in command line?
 ```

 > graphql eslint linter not fully wired up.
 See eslint config file.